-Turn off One-Handed Keyboard
+Turn off the One-Handed Keyboard

 On the keyboard settings screen (Settings app > General > Keyboard), tap One-Handed Keyboard, and instead of choosing Left or Right, choose Off.

-Disable keyboard click sound
+Disable the keyboard click sound

 Go to iPhone Settings > Sounds & Haptics and turn off Keyboard Clicks.
 After this, try using the iOS keyboard and see if it works properly or not.